 - Within each discipline, identify and address specific barriers to seeking treatment.
 Workgroups with members at all levels of seniority and from all settings can optimally accomplish this goal. - Ensure every single application does not include broad or intrusive questions about mental health.
-Use the ALL IN: WellBeing First for Healthcare's Licensing and Credentialing Toolkit to audit and change any invasive or stigmatizing language around mental health.
+Use the Dr. Lorna Breen Heroes' Foundation's licensing and credentialing toolkits to audit and change any invasive or stigmatizing language around mental health.
 Then, make sure to communicate these changes and assure clinicians that it is safe for them to seek care.